Old Habits never die, but divers do!

 Within diving it’s the Quarter Turn on tank valves.
 Otherwise known as “THE QUARTER TURN OF DEATH!”

-stick open.
-With the first “yes” it is technically possible to damage a valve by forcing it to open further than it already
+Can you damage a valve by opening it too hard?
+“Yes” it is possible to damage a valve by forcing it to open further than

-the industry has improved over the years and the brass style valves that could “stick open” have NOT been manufactured in
+has improved over the years and the brass style valves that could “stick open” have NOT been manufactured in over 50

 When a valve is only opened a quarter turn or a half turn you may not notice any difference in the function of the regulator

-at the surface but once you descend the pressure changes will cause the regulator to breath harder and eventually it will
+at the surface.
+As you descend on your dive the pressure changes will cause the regulator to breath harder and eventually it

 There have been numerous occurrences of individuals running out of air due to a tank that is not fully open and in some of